-Right now, in addition to bringing you content on mental health, I am serving as an oral scribe and editor for a woman writing her memoirs on her life in Vilna during the Holocaust.
+Right now, in addition to bringing you content on mental health, I am serving as a book coach and editor for a woman writing her memoirs on her life in Vilna during the Holocaust.
 She was a hidden child, hidden by the Poles, friends of her father's.
 She wants to send it to Yad Va Shem in Israel and for her family.
 I am encouraging her to self-publish if not conventionally publish her story.
 I will help others get their stories down on paper as well whether they be about the Holocaust, mental health or other true tales.
 My small fee includes editing services once we get a draft down.
 Contact me on the contact page for more information.
 I charge based on your project.

 I also blog at A Mile a Minute over here.
 The site is about mental health issues and advocacy.